 description (read/write)

 This attribute is used to store a brief description about the device.
-The description is used to help administrators identify the device, and it can be in any format message (read-only, dynamic, hidden)
+The description is used to help administrators identify the device, and it can be in any format.

 Example: description: DLT8000 tape drive in Engineering Lab rack #2;